Table of contents

 A TikTok user, @natures_food posted a video demonstrating how to prepare a healthy breakfast recipe using natural cereals only.
 This video went viral and many users imitated this recipe and the hashtag #NaturesCereal got millions of views.
 This video increased the sales of ingredients mentioned in the video like pomegranates, berries, and coconut water.
 Nature’s Cereal got even bigger on YouTube, gathering millions upon millions of views.

-Social proof can provide significant competitive advantage for any business, even if you’re just starting out.
+Social proof can provide a significant competitive advantage for any business, even if you’re just starting.

 Businesses with a large customer base demonstrate that a large number of customers have chosen their products/services over the competition.
-This adds to the trustworthiness and reliability of their business.
+That adds to the trustworthiness and reliability of their business.

-Large ecommerce businesses like Amazon do this really well.
+Large ecommerce businesses like Amazon do this well.
 Highlight the number of reviews a product has increases the chances of purchasing.
-Who makes a purchase without checking the reviews?
+Who purchases without checking the reviews?
 I don’t.

-Amazon uses the sheer volume of reviews that the paid customers have left for the product which instills the confidence.
+Amazon uses the sheer volume of reviews that the paid customers have left for the product, which instills confidence.

 Another example would be Michael Jordan turning Air Jordan sneakers into a cultural phenomenon.
 Nike is still cutting those paychecks every year to retain this competitive advantage.